 |Autumn for the landscapes

 Autumn is also a wonderful time to be around, as the landscapes would start turning in to golden brown as the winter approaches.

-If you time your visit to Kasol during off-season months like January, February, March in winters, or in September, October, November during Autumn, then you would enjoy it a lot more as there would be no crazy tourist rush when compared to Summer months or the period of Christmas and new year.
-There would be no problems whatsoever for Backpackers and Budget travellers as the accommodation prices would not be exorbitantly high.
+If you time your visit to Kasol during off-season months like January, February, March in winters, or in September, October, November during Autumn, then you would enjoy it a lot more.
+This is because there would be no crazy tourist rush when compared to Summer months or the period of Christmas and new year.

 How Safe is Kasol for travellers?

 Kasol is very safe irrespective of gender.
 In fact, all of the Himachal is very safe and you will find lots of solo travellers backpacking around Kasol and Parvati valley.

 As you might already know Kasol is infamous for people looking for high-quality hashish called ‘Malana Cream’, so please make sure you don’t engage in such illicit activities as possession of Hashish is illegal and you can even be arrested.